sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-notice-boards.md

 The following flavors are available for Notice Boards:

-- **Global Notice Boards** implement Notces at global scope which makes the same Notice available for any Workflow at any time.
+- **Global Notice Boards** implement Notices at global scope which makes the same Notice available for any Workflow at any time.
 - **Schedulable Notice Boards** implement Notices in scope of the [Daily Plan](/daily-plan).
-A Notice exists in scope of the *Daily Plan* date, for example
+A Notice exists in scope of a *Daily Plan* date, for example
   - Workflow 1 runs Mon-Fri.
   - Workflow 2 runs Mon-Sun and depends on previous execution of Workflow 1.
   - During weekends Workflow 1 will not start.
 To allow Workflow 2 starting on weekends, the dependency is mapped to the Daily Plan by use of *Schedulable Notice Boards*: for days on which no Order is announced for Workflow 1, the dependency is ignored.